jcrd/blog-deprecated/content/posts/from-pod-to-man.md

 ---
 title: "From Pod to man"
-categories:
-  - Development
 tags:
+  - documentation
-  - Documentation
+  - markup
-  - Markup
+  - development
 date: 2022-01-30
 ---